(TOP image) Yusuke Asai 《Tree of Life》 2019 (exhibition view)

-[Fee] General ¥1,100, university / high school students ¥700, junior high school students ¥500, elementary school students and under free, ¥ 65 and over ¥1,000 (certificate required, only available at museum ticket offices)
+[Fee] General ¥1,100, University and high school students ¥700, Junior high school students ¥500, Elementary school students and under free, Seniors 65 and older ¥1,000 (Certificate required, available only at the museum ticket office)

-* Every Saturday is free for high school students and younger (student certificate, student ID)
+*Free admission for high school students and younger on Saturdays (student notebook and student ID required)

-* Free of charge for persons with a disability certificate and caregivers (1 person)
+* Free for those with a disability certificate and caregiver (1 person)

 [TEL] 045-221-0300 (Yokohama Museum of Art)

-The application for gifts has been completed.
-Thank you for many applications.
+The application for the present has ended.
+Thank you very much for your application.

-By following and retweeting the official @MAGCUL Twitter account " @MAGCUL ", we will present a viewing ticket for "Meet the Collection—Art, People and the Museum" to 5 groups of 10 people at the Yokohama Museum of Art. .
+Follow and retweet the official Magcal Dot Net Twitter account " @MAGCUL " to receive 5 sets of viewing tickets for "Meet the Collection—Art, People, and Museum" currently being held at the Yokohama Museum of Art. .

-1. Magcal dot net official Twitter account "
+1. Follow the official Magcal Dot Net Twitter account “ @MAGCUL ”.

-* Retweets made within the above period are eligible for application.
+* Retweets made within the above period are eligible for entry.

-Winning announcements will be replaced by direct message winning notifications.
-At that time, we will confirm the applicant's name and the address to which the present will be sent, so please reply directly to the direct message.
+Winning announcements will be replaced with direct message winning notifications.
+At that time, we will check the applicant's name and gift delivery address, so please reply to the direct message as it is.

-Please note that if you do not receive a reply for a certain period of time, the winning will be invalidated.
+Please note that if there is no reply for a certain period of time, the winning will be invalidated.

-* We will not use your personal information for any purpose other than this campaign.
+* Personal information received will not be used for any purpose other than this campaign.

 ● Those who have a valid e-mail address.